 For more Ryokan recommendation in Hokkaido, feel free to read this blog post: Hokkaido Ryokan.

-Sapporo Japan – The Snow Festival (Yuki Matsuri)
+The Snow Festival (Yuki Matsuri) in Sapporo, Japan

 Since 1950, the city of Sapporo has been organizing a big snow festival featuring huge sculptures.
 These can be more than 10 meters in height.
 The construction of snow or ice sculptures requires a lot of manpower.
 Starting January, members of the Japanese army work together to build the sculptures just in time for the festival on the first week of February (February 1st to 12 in 2017).